 The ancient Egyptians called Aloe Vera the “plant of immortality“.
-Both Cleopatra and Nefertiti attribute their beauty to this plant, spending much time soaking in baths filled with Aloe.
+Both Cleopatra and Nefertiti attributed their beauty to this plant, spending much time soaking in baths filled with Aloe.
 It is also known as the medicine plant, the treatment plant, the miracle plant, and the healing plant.

 Man has used the plant for over 5,000 years.
 We generally use it for topical applications, eg: burns, cuts and general skin improvement.
 However, Aloe Vera has much more than just topical value.
 Drinking Aloe juice has many health benefits as it detoxifies the body.
 More and more uses are being discovered almost daily.
 Here are some of the reasons you should be using the aloe vera plant:

 1. Helping With Weight Loss